-Read what happened next to Charlie and Joy
+- Read what happened next to Joy

 To tackle the problem of loneliness among older people, Age UK has developed befriending services.
 The service works by assigning each older person a befriender, who provides friendly conversation and companionship on a regular basis over a long period of time.
-This relationship not only promotes wellbeing and confidence, but can also help people in later life to remain independent in their own homes.

 Many local Age UKs provide befriending services, some by telephone and some where a volunteer visits the older person at their home.
 This vital service provides a link to the outside world and often acts as a gateway for other services and valuable support.

-Find out more about Age UK’s telephone befriending service
+- Find out more about Age UK’s telephone befriending service

-Meet the befrienders
+- Meet the befrienders

-Read about why befriending is so important
+- Read why befriending is so important